enghwa/ecommerce-shopfront-on-aws/README.md

 The application will utilize four layers:

-1. An Wordpress layer for the book blog posts.
+1. An Wordpress layer for the book blog posts, using AWS Fargate and RDS.
-2. An UI layer built using HTML, Javascript and CSS and hosted directly from AWS S3.
+2. An UI layer built using HTML, Javascript (ReactJS) and CSS and hosted directly from AWS S3.
 2. An API layer built using Node.js running on AWS Lambda and exposed via Amazon API Gateway.
-3. A data layer storing book and order information in DynamoDB.
+3. A data layer storing book and order information in DynamoDB and Elasticache.

 ![Architecture diagram](images/architecture_diagram.png)